moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

 ## Docker

 For each ROS distribution there are up to 4 containers, built on top of a standard [ros:noetic-ros-base](https://hub.docker.com/_/ros/) (or other distro version) image.
-We use Dockerhub to automatically build new versions of the containers each time a code change is commited to the ``moveit`` repo (but only for the corresponding branch).
+We use Dockerhub to automatically build new versions of the containers each time a code change is committed to the ``moveit`` repo (but only for the corresponding branch).

 ### CI Container